If you’ve ever experienced a panic attack, you know how terrifying and debilitating it can be.

 PANIC ATTACK SYMPTOMS

-- Intense fear or discomfort that reaches a peak within minutes, during with 4 of the following occur: Palpitations, pounding heart, or accelerated heart rate
+- Intense fear or discomfort that reaches a peak within minutes, during which some of the following occur: palpitations, pounding heart, or accelerated heart rate

 - Shortness of breath or sensations of smothering or choking